Handyfff/Factorio-Mod-Updater/README.md

 If any problems, ask me by opening an issue.

 # For OS other than Windows
 Download the FactModUpdt.py from Releases.
 I never used any ther OS besides Windows so edit the mods directory in the script file to whatever your OS has.
-But I'm sure you Linux guys will love doing that.
+But I'm sure you Linux people will love doing that (No Offense).